-We may employ the third party companies and individuals to facilitate our Service ("Service Providers"), to provide the Service on our behalf, to perform Service-related services or to assist us in runtime analysis of the system.
+A third-party companies and individuals may be employed to facilitate the Service ("Service Providers"), to perform Service-related services, or to assist in the runtime analysis of the system.

-For the users' personal data, the third parties are only allowed to accomplish the tasks specified by us and are obligated not to disclose or use it for any other purpose.
+For the users' data, the third parties are only allowed to accomplish the tasks specified by the host and are obligated not to disclose or use it for any other purpose.